dspeyer/dspeyer.github.io/magic.md

 5. Wood Ward: Target object is surrounded (at a distance of up to a meter) by a field water cannot cross in either direction.
 Other things can.  (cost: 7)

 A manipulator uses its caster's BAB and skill ranks.

+The force exerted on a wood ward still affects the warded object.
+It cannot deal damage but it may still be able to cause motion.

 ## Enchantment